skippyr/tropical_paradise/README.md

 # Tropical Paradise

-A colorscheme with a warm palette and light colors.
-It echos mystery and rage meanwhile being fun to play with.
+A colorscheme with a red appeal and vibrant colors with good contrast.
+It echos power and joy.

 ## Preview